A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Many-body perturbation theory results

 For the first step, we use the results obtained in Sec.~II, keeping all the parameters unchanged.
-For the second and third steps, all the computations related to MBPT have been performed using BerkeleyGW \cite{BGW}.
-In ab-initio MBPT computations, it is important to ensure convergence of the results by properly choosing the kinetic energy cutoff for the dielectric matrix and the number of unoccupied bands participating in sums both in the dielectric matrix and Coulomb-hole self-energy.
-In the latter case, the convergence is rather slow (see the convergence tests in the Supplementary information).
-In this work we use two techniques to reduce the number of the bands explicitly participating in the computations: first, we apply the modified static remainder approach \cite{Deslippe} and use the extrapolation technique based on fitting the Coulomb-hole self-energy by a hyperbolic function \cite{Tamblyn}.
+All the computations related to MBPT (the second and third steps) have been performed using BerkeleyGW \cite{BGW}.
+In ab-initio MBPT computations, it is important to ensure convergence of the results by properly choosing the kinetic energy cutoff for the dielectric matrix and the number of unoccupied bands participating in sums in both the dielectric matrix and Coulomb-hole self-energy.
+In the latter case, the convergence is rather slow (see the convergence tests in the Supplementary materials, Section 2).
+In this work we use two techniques to reduce the number of bands: first, we apply the modified static remainder approach \cite{Deslippe} and use the extrapolation technique based on fitting the Coulomb-hole self-energy by a hyperbolic function \cite{Tamblyn}.
 After a series of convergence tests discussed in Supplementary information we have derived the following parameters: the kinetic energy cutoff for the dielectric matrix is of 15 Ry, the sums run over 534 unoccupied orbitals (1200 orbitals in total), and the k-grid is same as for the DFT calculations discussed in Sec.
 II.

-In Fig.~\ref{fig:edges_supercell}, we show results of band edge computations for the supercell model, defined in Sec.
-II, using different computational approaches.
+The results of band edge computations for the supercell model are shown in Fig.~\ref{fig:edges_supercell}.
 Expectedly, the band structures obtained with MBPT have larger band gaps for both Tc and Si in comparison to those obtained by DFT (compare diagrams A and B in Fig. \ref{fig:edges_supercell}).
-What is more surprising is that the shifts of the band edges in Si and Tc are qualitatively different.
+What is somewhat surprising is that the shifts of the band edges in Si and Tc are qualitatively different.
 For Tc, the GW corrections to the valence and conduction band edges are more less the same, whereas for Si, the corrections substantially decrease the energy of the valence band edge while the conduction band edge remains almost unchanged.
-According to the results of Ref. \onlinecite{Wei}, such behaviour for GW corrections for Si is the case for most of the inorganic III-V and IV semiconductors.
-Since the energy difference between DFT and GW results is determined by the electron correlation effects, we conclude that the nature of electron correlations is substantially different in Tc and Si slabs.
+According to the results of Ref. \cite{Wei}, such behaviour for GW corrections for Si is the case for most of the inorganic III-V and IV semiconductors.
+Since the difference between DFT and GW results is determined by the exchange-correlation effects, we conclude that the nature of electron correlations is substantially different in Tc and Si slabs.